im-sonu-giri/Collegemanagementsystem/README.md

 # College Management System

-A simple RESTful API for managing students in a college system, built using Node.js, Express, ostgreSQL, and Sequelize, with JWT-based authentication and full Docker support.
+A simple RESTful API for managing students in a college system, built using Node.js, Express, postgreSQL, and Sequelize, with JWT-based authentication and full Docker support.

 # Features
  - User login with JWT authentication